CloudCommandos/Raspclouds/My-Doc/kubernetes.md

 kibana-logging   ClusterIP   10.109.171.94   <none>        5601/TCP   3s
 ```

-Once the service is up, create an ingress yaml and name it `deployIngressKibana.yaml` and run the ingress yaml
+Once the service is up, create an ingress yaml and name it `deployIngressKibana.yaml` and run the ingress yaml.
 ```yaml
 apiVersion: extensions/v1beta1
 kind: Ingress